arcus/r102/README.md

-# R 102: MasteRing Fundamentals in R

-Materials, code, and slides for R 102 level trainings

 This is the GitHub repository for the workshop series called R 102: MasteRing Fundamentals in R, given at the Children's Hospital of Philadelphia (CHOP) by Arcus Education and the CHOP R User Group.

 This repository contains the files you need to be able to complete the exercises in each of the workshop sessions.